fallen-icarus/cardano-swaps/README.md

     - `swapBeacon` == Nothing

 #### `Update` Redeemer
-As previously mentioned, Cardano-Swaps uses inline datums.
-However, sometimes the owner will want to change the asking price of his/her positions.
-This redeemer allows the owner to change the inline datum attached to his/her utxos.
+The `Update` redeemer allows the owner to change the asking price of their position(s) by changing the inline datum attached of associated UTxOs.
 This action includes checks to ensure the new datum is properly used.
 The requirements for a successful update are:

 1. No beacons among tx inputs.
 2. The staking credential must signal approval: